Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Preliminaries

-As in the case without measurements, one can also consider CMF operations constrained by a symmetry.
+As in the case without measurements, one may also restrict CMF operations by imposing a global symmetry.
 This is precisely the setting considered in this work.
-As CMF includes quantum circuits as a subset of its operations, the gates in the circuits are naturally constrained by the symmetry in the same way as before, i.e., each local gate must commute with the symmetry.
-In addition, one imposes that the measurement operator commute with symmetries, i.e., for each on-site measurement acting on $n$ sites, $\{P_i\}_i$, we must have $[P_i,U_g^{\otimes n}]=0$ for all $i$.
-One also imposes that auxiliary systems may be only added and discarded on-site and if they are in a symmetric pure state, unentangled with the rest of the system.
+As CMF includes quantum circuits as a subset of its allowed operations, the gates appearing in these circuits must satisfy the usual symmetry constraint: each local gate must commute with the symmetry.
+In addition, one imposes that the measurement operator commute with the symmetry.
+That is, for each on-site measurement $\{P_i\}_i$ acting on $n$ sites, we require $[P_i,U_g^{\otimes n}]=0$ for all $i$.
+One also imposes that auxiliary systems may be added and discarded only on-site and only if they are in a symmetric pure state, unentangled with the rest of the system.
 Since the discarded and added auxiliary systems need not be the same, one can implement gates that commute up to a phase~\cite{Gunn2025}.
-We refer to this CMF constrained by symmetries as $G$-CMF, where $G$ refers to a given symmetry group \cite{Gunn2025}.
+We refer to this CMF constrained by symmetries as $G$-CMF, where $G$ refers to a given symmetry group~\cite{Gunn2025}.
 Note, that $G$-CMF without measurements coincides with symmetric circuits, and it coincides with CMF when the symmetry constraints are not imposed (see also Ref.~\cite{Gunn2025} for a more in-depth discussion).
 As a result, any phase diagram derived from $G$-CMF operations will be a coarse-graining of the standard phase diagram with respect to symmetric circuits and a fine-graining of the phase diagram with respect to CMF.